RxSwiftCommunity/RxTheme/README.md

 - shadowColor

-### Extend binders
+### Extend binders in your codebase

 Because RxTheme uses `Binder<T>` from RxCocoa, any `Binder` defined in RxCocoa could be used here.

-This also makes the lib super easy to extend.
-You just extend RxCocoa:
+This also makes the lib super easy to extend in your codebase, here is an example

 ```swift
 extension Reactive where Base: UIView {